permutationlock/ztrait/README.md

 a formal way to document requirements for generic type.

 A lot of
-different functionality is proveded as an exploration of what is possible.
+different functionality is provided as an exploration of what is possible.
 Below you will find explanations and simple examples for each piece of the library.